reubenosborne/reubenosborne.github.io/_posts/2014-3-3-Hello-World copy 15.md

 ---
 layout: post
 category: post
-title: Burning Man 2016
+title: Onwards!
+They cried.
-excerpt: From dust, to dust.
+excerpt: In which we find ourselves on a moving chair..
 img: bm/chariot.jpg
 ---